• Disclosure

 The last thing I am going to do is go back over the knots in the wood and darken them with some of the darker stain.
 This is something that would happen naturally while wood ages.
 I will show you what that looks like next week….still working on getting the first coat or two of color on!

-A lot of people use pallets for a reclaimed wood wall.
-Creating a pallet wall is a great idea because the wood looks weathered already, rather than buying it new as I did.
 The only problem, which is why I steered away from it is you have to make sure you get the right pallets, the ones that haven’t been treated in chemicals.
 This made me nervous, so I opted for 1X6 pine boards in 10-foot lengths.

 Let’s talk budget